syncfusion-content/wpf-docs/wpf/SfChart/Printing.md

 ---
 layout: post
-title: Printing support of the SfChart control.
+title: Printing support in Syncfusion WPF Chart control.
 description: Printing or exporting to XPS feature of SfChart.
 platform: wpf
 control: SfChart
 documentation: ug
 ---

-# Printing.
+# Printing

 SfChart supports printing that enables you to print the chart.
 The following method is used to print the chart.